mramshaw/ML_at_Scale/README.md

 to source a candidate with a much broader skill-set.
 What these skills will need to be largely depends upon the pre-existing production systems.

+## Rolling Deployment

+Trained models degrade quickly - which means that models must be re-trained from time to time (as new data becomes available) and likewise re-deployed.

+This largely involves the data scientist and the production engineer - who must have knowledge of staged deployments as well as - ideally - expertise with CI/CD practices.

 ## References